clarte53/GaussianSplattingVRViewerUnity/README.md

 At SIGGRAPH 2023 the paper "[**3D Gaussian Splatting for Real-Time Radiance Field Rendering**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)" by Kerbl, Kopanas, Leimkühler, Drettakis had been released and had impressive speed result comparing to other nerf techniques.

-Clarte integrate the *original CUDA implementation* of [**Differential Gaussian Rasterization**](https://github.com/graphdeco-inria/diff-gaussian-rasterization/tree/main) in a Unity Native Plugin to create a VR viewer of gaussian splatting learned models.
+Clarte has integrated the *original CUDA implementation* of [**Differential Gaussian Rasterization**](https://github.com/graphdeco-inria/diff-gaussian-rasterization/tree/main) in a Unity Native Plugin to create a VR viewer of gaussian splatting learned models.

 > For now, only a pre-compiled version for windows is available, source code will be published very soon.